 4. Don’t worry, be picky.

-Before sitting down at the dinner table, have a few favorites foods in mind that you plan to indulge in — and don’t be afraid to change course if the first taste proves to be more “meh” than marvelous.
+Before sitting down at the dinner table, have a few favorite foods in mind that you plan to indulge in — and don’t be afraid to change course if the first taste proves to be more “meh” than marvelous.
 “If it isn’t everything you’d hoped it would be, don’t waste calories by having another bite,” says Elisa Zied, R.D., author of Younger Next Week.
 “Try something different.”
-Wouldn’t you rather fill up on yummy fare rather than an average dish?

 5. Make faux mashed potatoes.